SnapKit/SnapKit/README.md

 ## Composition, composition, composition

-Snappy also gives you a few convenience methods which create multiple constraints at the same time.
+Snap also gives you a few convenience methods which create multiple constraints at the same time.

 #### edges